coolsun/aiven-web-analytics/README.md

 python3 src/analyze_data.py can return many valuable web analytics and allows the system to fine tune or even dynamically adjust the content or product delivered to end user.
+Currently there are three queies for the results.
 1. Best seller product by volume
-2. Best seller product by total price
+2. Best seller product by revenue
 3. Most viewed related product

+Here is a sample output in logs/development.log [2020-08-31 09:03:41] INFO   Best seller by quantity: product 'mug2' sold 14 times [2020-08-31 09:03:56] INFO   Best seller by revenue: product 'tshirt1' sold total price $80.0 [2020-08-31 09:04:03] INFO   Most viewed related products: product 'mug6' is viewed as related product for 12 times

 Credit and thanks to the following authors and sample code:
 1. Using Kafka for web application metrics: